 This blog is the second part of a three part series discussing the standardized field sobriety tests police officers will administer as part of a DC DUI and DWI traffic stop.
 The first part discussed the horizontal gaze nystagmus test (or “HGN”).
 This part discusses the second test, which is the walk and turn test (“WAT”).

-The walk and turn test requires that you walk nine steps heel to toe along a straight line, pivot three steps to turn, and then walk nine steps back heel to toe.
-Police officers, who are certified to administer this test by NHTSA, look for eight cues of impairment during this test.
+The “WAT” test requires that you walk nine steps heel to toe along a straight line, pivot three steps to turn, and then walk nine steps back heel to toe.
+Police officers that NHTSA has certified to administer SFST’s look for eight cues of impairment during this test.
 Like with the HGN test, the officers do not tell you what the cues are and they are the sole judge of whether you pass or fail the test.

-The eight possible cues are:
+There are eight possible cues in the WAT test.
 The main point of this test is to determine whether you can listen to instructions and follow them.
 Supposedly, the ability (or inability) to perform this test is evidence of alcohol impairment.
-However, in trial, I have asked police officers to step off the stand during cross-examination and asked them to perform the walk and turn test and have, on more than one occasion, witnessed the officer screw up the test.
+However, in trial, I have asked police officers to step off the stand during cross-examination and asked them to perform the “WAT” test and have, on more than one occasion, witnessed the officer screw up the test.
 Why?
 Because they drank alcohol before taking the witness stand?
 My impression is that they are nervous to do the test in front of the judge (note the irony).

 In DC DUI and DWI investigation, officers are not trained to look for or interpret an individual’s nervous behavior as a possible cause for the inability to perform this test satisfactorily.
 Often times, as well, police officers fail to give the instructions properly but, because no independent mechanism exists to verify the accuracy of the testing, it does not matter and they will make the arrest anyway.